How to create new offers?

 Provisioning is set per offer and allows the vendor to receive order information for delivering the service to the end customer.

-25. Send order to e-mail - manual provisioning where the vendor must provide an e-mail address where order details must be sent to.
+27. Send order to e-mail - vendor must provide an e-mail address where order details must be sent for manual provisioning

-Once you have pressed Save, the Product Manager will need to Publish an offer in order to be able to see it in Seller's catalog.
+Once you have pressed Save, the Product Manager will need to Publish an offer in order to be able to see the created offer in Seller's catalog.

 Was this article helpful?